AlacrisIO/alacrity/README.md

 post : Bytes -> Boolean
 ```

-XXX Why not just a list or sequence (actually trie) of blocks?
+FRR Why not just a list or sequence (actually trie) of blocks?
 This
     way we can abstract a way the means of sequencing and use
     generic theorems about sequences instead of introducing new ad hoc
     chaining constructors.

-YYY We are not actually using this type.
+JMC We are not actually using this type.
 It is just for explanatory
     purposes.
 Furthermore, I don't believe there are relevant theorems
     about sequences other than fold.

-XXX Also, why does `post` return a boolean and not unit, if we're
+FRR Also, why does `post` return a boolean and not unit, if we're
     having side-effects anyway?

-YYY This represents how posting may not succeed.
+JMC This represents how posting may not succeed.

+FRR We don't have liveness anymore, and in the almost inevitable presence of timeouts, no safety anymore.
+    Only simple transfers or "intrinsically" atomic transactions in a single "contract" call are safe.
+    Also, while it's possible to get an acknowledgement and return true, it's not possible to be sure
+    that the message didn't make it and false just means "I don't know for sure but I timed out".
+    At the high-level where the logical content of messages is decided, our first iteration of a language
+    should probably just assume that messages are delivered eventually, and even within strict enough
+    time constraints (say, one hour, one day, one week) that applications can possibly use timeouts.
+    What the function would return would be the index of the block that includes the message.
+    At a lower-level, we definitely need something that watches the chain and determines whether
+    a message made it, plays the auction game to get the message included,
+    superseding messages previously proposed for posting with newer versions using higher fees, etc.
+    Actually, that's what Lucy Zhang is working on.
+But we can probably leave that out of
+    the reasoning for now.

-XXX Finally, a block usually includes a set of valid transactions, not just one;
+FRR Finally, a block usually includes a set of valid transactions, not just one;
     a miner may post a block, but individual users post a single transaction
     that a miner may eventually include in a block, or not.
     One essential thing a blockchain does bring, though, is a *consensus*,
     that ensures that the state grows monotonically, and
     you cannot remove a message from the history.

-YYY Below our abstraction.
+JMC Below our abstraction.
 This isn't a description of how to
     implement a blockchain.
 It is just what we want from it.
 The fact
     that an actual blockchain has a bunch in one block just means that
     when you observe incoming messages, they come in chunks.
 They are
     not truly set-like btw because even within a block they are
     ordered.

+FRR OK so at some level we "explode" at least notionally the blockchain
+    into many messages, one for each transaction or event posted on the
+    blockchain.

 That is, Alacrity only expects that a blockchain provides the ability
 to observe the history of the chain (`current`) and attempt to post a